vitaminj/aws-iot-device-sdk-js/README.md

 ### awsIot.thingShadow(options)

-The `thingShadow` class wraps an instance of the `device` class with additional functionality to operate on thing shadows via the AWS IoT API.
+The `thingShadow` class wraps an instance of the `device` class with additional functionality to operate on Thing Shadows via the AWS IoT API.
 The arguments in `options` include all those in the [device class](#device), with the addition of the following arguments specific to the `thingShadow` class:

 * `operationTimeout`: the timeout for thing operations (default 30 seconds)
-* `postSubscribeTimeout`: the time to wait after subscribing to an operation's sub-topics prior to publishing on the operation's topic (default 2 seconds)
+* `postSubscribeTimeout`: the time to wait after subscribing to an operation's sub-topics prior to publishing on the operation's topic (default 2.2 seconds)

 Supports all events emitted by the [mqtt.Client()](https://github.com/mqttjs/MQTT.js/blob/master/README.md#client) class; however, the semantics for the
 `message` event are slightly different and additional events are available